OpenHydrology/flood-data/README.md

 **Your updates will become available for anybody using OH Auto Statistical.
 Please make sure your updates are correct and are from a reliable source.**

-If you have any questions or need support, please email [Florenz Hollebrandse] (fhollebrandse@envirocentre.co.uk).